What happens in Arlington when the lease term ends?

 When renters break the lease

-Sometimes things happen that require a renter to end the lease before the lease term is over.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
-If a renter leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the rental owner.
+Sometimes circumstances arise which make a renter to end the lease before the lease term is over.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
+If a tenant leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the property owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Utilities